The Agile Data (AD) Method

 Figure 1.
 The Agile Project Lifecycle (click to enlarge).

 Figure 2 depicts the look-ahead data analysis work required for three question stories that are to be implemented during sprint #9 of an agile DW/BI initiative.
-Notice how each question story requires a different amount of data analysis effort due to the fact that every question has unique data needs.
+Notice how each question story requires a different amount of data analysis effort because each question has unique data needs.

 Figure 2.
 Look-ahead data analysis on an agile team.
 Click to enlarge.

-Figure 3 depicts the overall development effort for a single question story, including both the look-ahead analysis required for the data analytics as well as the implementation portion called out in Figure 2.
+Figure 3 depicts the overall development effort for a single question story, including both the look-ahead analysis required and the implementation portion called out in Figure 2.

 3. Implementing a Question Story on a Continuous Delivery Team

-Now lets consider the situation when a team team is following a continuous delivery lifecycle.
+Now let’s consider the situation when a team is following a continuous delivery lifecycle.

 Figure 4.
 A Lean Continuous Delivery Lifecycle (click to enlarge).